 Fing see who is connected to your network

-Fing: If you have access to the control panel of your router, you can see which devices are connected to the network.
+Fing: If you have access to his admin panel you can see which devices are connected to the network.
 Of course, this access is rarely available to everyone on the network.
-Only certain users have access, even if you are at home, let alone on your work computer.
+Only specific users have access, even if you're at home let alone on your work computer.

 Fing

 The reason is simple.
-You can change a lot through the online admin of your router and so it should not be open to everyone.
+You can change a lot through your router's online admin panel so it should not be open to everyone.

-So if you do not have access to the router control panel, but want to see all the devices connected to the network, you can use Fing.
+So if you don't have access to the table router, but want to see all the devices connected to the network, you can use Fing.

 When Fing is installed it performs a check on your network without the need for administrative access to the router to complete these checks.

-The scan takes a second and the list you receive will show each device by type, ie phone, desktop, tablet, router, access points, printers, etc. It will also show you what operating system each device is running.
+The scan takes a second and the list you get will show each device by type ie phone, desktop, tablet, router, points, printers etc. It will also show you what system each device works.

 If you click on one of the displayed devices, you will see when it was last on the internet, the MAC address and the IP address.

 Inside the Fing, you can give names to these devices, for example, you can give a name that indicates who owns the device.
 This will make it very easy for you to see when an unauthorized device is on your network.
-The specific it's especially useful if you have multiple Android devices on the network that don't allow users to set a device name.
-The they can have a device name, to make them easier to find.
+This feature is especially useful if you have multiple Android devices on the network that do not allow users to specify a device name.
+IPhones can have a device name, for easier detection.

 Download the application